Soft Tissue Injury: Calf Strain

 2.While lying or sitting put a scarf around your foot and gently bend and straighten your knee.

-Ice will help reduce the pain in your calf and should be applied for 10 to 15 minutes before performing the exercises above.
+Ice will help reduce the pain in your calf and so should be applied for 15 – 20 minutes before performing the exercises above.
 This will help to reduce the swelling.

 There are many different ways in which ice can be applied however it believed crushed ice, in the form of frozen peas for example, is the most effective.
 Whichever method you choose it is important that you wrap the ice in a damp towel, in order to prevent it from ‘burning’ the skin.